 Having a lower bunk also gave me de facto squatters’ rights to a seat by the table/window, vital for getting this Travel Spot written.
-It also improves the view no end: while you can sit on the upper bunks, don’t expect to see much from up there.
+It also improves the view no end: while you can sit on the upper bunks, don’t expect to see much from up there!
 That said, sitting on the bunk for any length of time was uncomfortable.
 The bunk itself is quite hard (more on this later) and while you can use the pillow as a back rest and lean against the compartment wall, you’re then a long way from the table/window.
 I ended up writing this Travel Spot alternating between sitting up at the table and leaning back against the wall, laptop on my lap.

 A few more practical pointers.
-The carriages are air-conditioned, with the effectiveness of the air-conditioning being correlated to the outside temperature (which makes sense).
+The carriages are air-conditioned, with the effectiveness of the air-conditioning correlated to the outside temperature (which makes sense).
 Hence it worked far better during the evening and at night, to the extent that it was cool enough for me to put a jacket on at times!
 It’s also worth noting that the corridor is air conditioned, just not as well, so it’s a little hotter/more humid out there.
-A thermometer at the end of the corridor read about 26⁰C for the duration of the journey.
+A thermometer at the end of the corridor read about 26°C for the duration of the journey.

 Talking of corridors, the air-conditioning worked better with the door to the corridor closed.
-Unfortunately, the door’s a solid lump of wood with no window, which means you can only see out of one side of the train when the door’s closed.
+Unfortunately, the door’s a solid lump of wood with no window, which means you can only see out of one side of the train when it’s closed.
 If, like me, you’re trying to sight see, you’ll want the door open, so be prepared to have to compromise.

 Talking of solid things, the train is pretty well constructed, but takes no prisoners.
 Don’t expect much in the way of rounded corners or padding.
 There are plenty of sharp edges and protruding bolts to snag the unwary, plus, if you’re tall, beware of the bracket holding up the table!
 There are a couple of power sockets underneath the table (not nearly enough for four people and all their devices) but nothing helpful like a reading light.
 Once the sun goes down it’s either all the lights on or all the lights off.
-There’s also no Wi-Fi, although I wasn’t expecting there to be.
+There’s also no Wifi, although I wasn’t expecting there to be.

 That’s enough critiquing the carriage.
 What about the journey itself?
 You can see how I got on after the gallery.
 If you want to follow along, then ShareMap has an interactive route map.